 Advertising agencies have undergone a monumental shift in the past year.
 The brands that they work with and the creative that they produce has been fundamentally impacted by rapidly moving cultural changes and a shift in the way we consume media content.
 Creative minds have had to adapt; not only in the way they collectively generate ideas and ‘aesthetic visions’ but also to changing trends and demands by consumers.

 2021 has been a particularly poignant year as we’ve gone through a rapid period of change, transitioning from a feeling of hopelessness to a place of growing hope, revival and restoration, and then back again as we mourn the losses of communities overseas.
-Adobe observed that at the start of the pandemic, brands were responding to growing restrictions on movement and social interaction with ‘cautious, restrained messaging’: “no one wants to look like they are capitalizing on tragedy, yet staying silent is not always an option, either”.
+Adobe observed that at the start of the pandemic, brands were responding to growing restrictions on movement and social interaction with ‘cautious, restrained messaging’: “no one wants to look like they are capitalising on tragedy, yet staying silent is not always an option, either”.
 Yet following this, emerging themes of connection, comfort and wellbeing arose across visual culture, editorial and search data.

 We look at recently published cultural trend reports by three of the biggest; Adobe, Youtube, and Shutterstock to see which growing creative and cultural trends startups need to be mindful of when planning brand activity.

 Shutterstock published its annual report of creative trends across design, photography, video and music at the beginning of the year.
 They mined millions of search terms across their database of images, videos and music tracks to surface key trends (in the UK we’ve been searching for Bengal cats and Scandinavian picture frames, while over in Germany ‘bell pepper eggs’ and ‘buddhist figures’ have been leading the charge) shaping this into trend predictions in digital content for the year to come.